appium/appium/packages/appium/docs/en/guides/migrating-1-to-2.md

 ### :bangbang: Protocol changes

 Appium's API is based on the [W3C WebDriver Protocol](https://www.w3.org/TR/webdriver/), and it has supported this protocol for years.
 Before the W3C WebDriver Protocol was designed as a web standard, several other protocols were used for both Selenium and Appium.
-These protocols were the "JSONWP" (JSON Wire Protocol) and "MSJONWP" (Mobile JSON Wire Protocol).
+These protocols were the "JSONWP" (JSON Wire Protocol) and "MJSONWP" (Mobile JSON Wire Protocol).
 The W3C Protocol differs from the (M)JSONWP protocols in a few small ways.

 Up until Appium 2.0, Appium supported both protocols, so that older Selenium/Appium clients could still communicate with newer Appium servers.
 Moving forward, support for older protocols will be removed.